Yes. Many students mistakenly believe that they can only study psychology in the Bachelor of Psychology (BPsych).

-Our non-accredited major in Psychological Sciences is available from the shared pool of interdisciplinary studies majors and is open to many students across the University.
+Our non-accredited major in Psychological Sciences is also available from the shared pool of interdisciplinary studies majors and is open to many students across the University.
 In fact, any student whose degree offers an additional major or minor from this pool can complete psychological sciences units.
 This major is designed for students who are interested in psychology because it is relevant to their vocational goals, but do not plan to pursue professional registration in psychology.

 You can apply to transfer into the B.Psych at the end of your first year.
 You will need to perform exceptionally well in first year psychology as well as your other first year subjects.